The High Road (JoJo album): Composition

 The High Road contains a mixture of styles, ranging from R&B to pop.
 During an interview, JoJo stated, "I definitely felt more confident recording this album because I know how to go into the studio and how to work with producers.
 When you go into the studio you have to have a relationship with the producer while recording.
 Also, this time I knew how to warm up my vocals and what to expect."
-When asked about how the type of music she wanted on the album, she stated, "Well my executive Producer is Vincent Herbert and I've known him since I was twelve, actually since I was eleven, and he is very good at picking songs he thinks I'd like.
+When asked about how the type of music she wanted on the album, she stated, "Well my executive Producer is Vincent Herbert [...] and he is very good at picking songs he thinks I'd like.
 He does like to throw curveballs sometimes and try different things.
 But most of the time we have the same taste."